 Beloranib is a small molecule drug that is synthesized with readily available raw materials using conventional chemical processes.
 The current process to produce beloranib for clinical trials involves (i) synthesis of crystalline drug substance, (ii) production of sterile crystalline drug substance, (iii) particle size control, formulation and vialing of active drug product, (iv) production and vialing of a sterile diluent and (v) production and vialing of a sterile placebo.
 We are currently in the process of manufacturing finished drug product for use in our upcoming clinical trials.
-Drug substance is currently in hand and sterile drug substance is expected to be available in the first quarter of 2014.
-Finished drug product, diluent and placebo are expected to be available in the second quarter of 2014.
+Sterile drug substance is currently in hand.
+Finished drug product, diluent and placebo are expected to be available in the third quarter of 2014.
 Aside from our planned Phase 2a clinical trial in patients with obesity caused by craniopharyngioma, we will not be able to commence any additional clinical trials without the production of additional finished drug product.
 The manufacturing process is under active development and these projections could change based on delays encountered with manufacturing activities, equipment scheduling and material lead times.
 Additionally, we will work to establish a convenient dosing form of beloranib to improve the utility, look, convenience and feel of beloranib for patients-for example a pen injector system with single-use disposable cartridges.